stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/document/get_glossarydocument/_index.md

 title: Aspose::Words::Document::get_GlossaryDocument method
 linktitle: get_GlossaryDocument
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Document::get_GlossaryDocument method.
+description: 'Aspose::Words::Document::get_GlossaryDocument method.
 Gets or sets the glossary document within this document or template.
-A glossary document is a storage for AutoText, AutoCorrect and Building Block entries defined in a document in C++.
+A glossary document is a storage for AutoText, AutoCorrect and Building Block entries defined in a document in C++.'
 type: docs
 weight: 2700
 url: /cpp/aspose.words/document/get_glossarydocument/